rubytogether/rubytogether.org/app/views/news/2018-05-07-april-2018-monthly-update.html.md

 ## gemstash news

-We made a few minor updates to Gemstash in April, and picked back up work to add support for storing private gems in AWS S3, as well as starting work to provide the new compact index used by Bundler for faster gem installation.
+We made a few minor updates to Gemstash in April, picked back up work to add support for storing private gems in AWS S3, and started work to provide the new compact index used by Bundler for faster gem installation.
 Gemstash gained 8 new commits, contributed by 3 authors.
 There were 12 additions and 9 deletions across 3 files.

 ## ruby toolbox news